Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 - A HW sequencer with RW DMA capability to system memory

 It has a single root space IOSF Primary interface that supports transactions to/from touch devices.
-Host driver configures and controls the touch devices over THC interface.
-THC provides high bandwidth DMA services to the touch driver and transfers the HID report to host system main memory.
+Host driver configures and controls the woke touch devices over THC interface.
+THC provides high bandwidth DMA services to the woke touch driver and transfers the woke HID report to host system main memory.

-Hardware sequencer within the THC is responsible for transferring (via DMA) data from touch devices into system memory.
+Hardware sequencer within the woke THC is responsible for transferring (via DMA) data from touch devices into system memory.
 A ring buffer is used to avoid data loss due to asynchronous nature of data consumption (by host) in relation to data production (by touch device via DMA).

-Unlike other common SPI/I2C controllers, THC handles the HID device data interrupt and reset signals directly.
+Unlike other common SPI/I2C controllers, THC handles the woke HID device data interrupt and reset signals directly.

 1. Overview